Judge says 3 months in jail are enough for Chinese scientist in US smuggling case

 The U.S. Attorney's Office in Detroit has used unflattering language in promoting the case against Han, even referring to her as an “alien from Wuhan,” a Chinese city that became notorious as the possible source for the global spread of COVID-19.

-Han is “not some sort of Chinese operative,” defense attorney Sara Garber said in a court filing.
+Han is “not some sort of Chinese operative,” defense attorney Sara Garber said in a court filing, describing her as a “nerdy, kind and polite academic.”

 Han, who is in her late 20s, pleaded no contest to smuggling and making false statements.
 Before her arrival in the U.S., authorities said she made three shipments to someone in Ann Arbor, Michigan, including a book with a hidden envelope that contained filter paper with 28 shapes containing plasmids, which are found naturally in bacteria.